Differential geometry of surfaces: Gauss's lemma

 In geodesic coordinates, it is easy to check that the geodesics through zero minimize length.
 The topology on the Riemannian manifold is then given by a distance function d(p,q), namely the infimum of the lengths of piecewise smooth paths between p and q.
 This distance is realised locally by geodesics, so that in normal coordinates d(0,v) = ‖v‖.
 If the radius δ is taken small enough, a slight sharpening of the Gauss lemma shows that the image U of the disc ‖v‖ < δ under the exponential map is geodesically convex, i.e. any two points in U are joined by a unique geodesic lying entirely inside U.

 Theorema Egregium

 Gauss's Theorema Egregium, the "Remarkable Theorem", shows that the Gaussian curvature of a surface can be computed solely in terms of the metric and is thus an intrinsic invariant of the surface, independent of any isometric embedding in E^{3} and unchanged under coordinate transformations.
-In particular isometries of surfaces preserve Gaussian curvature.
+In particular, isometries and local isometries of surfaces preserve Gaussian curvature.